Some preliminary results on a high order asymptotic preserving computationally explicit kinetic scheme: Abstract

 \section{Abstract}

 In this short paper, we intend to describe one way to construct arbitrarily high order kinetic schemes on regular meshes.
-The method can be arbitrarily high order in space and time, and run at CFL one.
-This is a common feature with the Lattice Boltzmann Methods.
-However, the type of Maxwellian we use here are different.
-This results in very simple and CPU efficient methods.
+The method can be arbitrarily high order in space and time, run at least CFL one, is asymptotic preserving \revA{and computationally explicit, i.e., the computational costs are of the same order of a fully explicit scheme}.
+We also introduce a non linear stability method that enables to simulate problems with discontinuities, and it does not kill the accuracy for smooth regular solutions.